fedoranimus/todoist-api/source/includes/_overview.md

 Parameter | Description
 --------- | -----------
-day_orders_timestamp | The Sync API requests return `DayOrdersTimestamp` that specifies when the day orders were last updated.
+day_orders_timestamp | The Sync API requests return `day_orders_timestamp` that specifies when the day orders were last updated.
 If you omit `day_orders_timestamp` then none of them will be fetched.
 If you specify `day_orders_timestamp` then day orders will be returned if your timestamp is different from the servers.
-If you send `day_orders_timestamp` and the day orders have not been updated then the server won't return the `DayOrders` entry at all.
+If you send `day_orders_timestamp` and the day orders have not been updated then the server won't return the `day_orders` entry at all.

 ### Incremental sync (`seq_no` usage)

-The Sync API allows clients to retrieve only updated resources, and this is done by using the "sequence number", `seq_no`, in your Sync API request.
+The Sync API allows clients to retrieve only updated resources, and this is done by using the "synchronization token", `sync_token`, in your Sync API request.

-On your initial sync request, specify `seq_no=0` in your request, and all the user's active resource data will be returned.
+On your initial sync request, specify `synt_token=*` in your request, and all the user's active resource data will be returned.
-Todoist API server will also return a new `seq_no` in the Sync API response.
+Todoist API server will also return a new `sync_token` in the Sync API response.

-In your subsequent Sync request, use the `seq_no` that you received from your previous Sync response, and the Todoist API server will return only the updated resource data.
+In your subsequent Sync request, use the `sync_token` that you received from your previous sync response, and the Todoist API server will return only the updated resource data.